t89/matryoshka/README.md

 ## Run

-1. Enter your repo directory and call the script `sh path/to/matryoshka.sh` (or use the more conveniant `alias`)
+1. Enter your repo directory and call the script `bash path/to/matryoshka.sh` (or use the more conveniant `alias`)

 2. Decide if you would just like to update all submodules and leave them **unstaged* and uncommitted* or generate a commit for each updated submodule.